 Legendary entertainment journalist Kim Masters should have been the one to break the Harvey Weinstein story.
-She had been at him and at him for decades, and was so aware of the rumors about his predatory behavior that upon first meeting him she apparently said, “So, I hear you like to rape women.”
+She had been at him and at him for decades, so aware of the rumors about his predatory behavior that upon first meeting him she apparently said, “So, I hear you like to rape women.”
 However, Masters didn’t break the story; The New York Times and Ronan Farrow did.
 They convinced people to go on the record; Masters never could.

 As per protocol, THR reached out to Disney and Lasseter for comment before publishing, which gave Lasseter the chance to jump out in front of the story.
 So, he released this carefully worded statement to everyone at Pixar before THR’s allegations had been made public: